Chart Color Schemes

 Empire Bay's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Empire Bay's health data shows positive results, mirroring national benchmarks for mortality rates and health conditions.
-Common health issues are seen across all age groups.
+Empire Bay's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
+Both young and old age cohorts experience common health issues at standard levels.

 Approximately 55% (~1,320 people) have private health cover, compared to Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis (9.4%) and asthma (8.7%).
-66.5% of residents report no medical ailments, lower than Greater Sydney's 74.6%.
+The most prevalent medical conditions are arthritis (9.4%) and asthma (8.7%), with 66.5% of residents reporting no medical ailments, compared to Greater Sydney's 74.6%.
 Working-age population health outcomes are typical.
-Seniors comprise 25.4% (614 people) of the population, higher than Greater Sydney's 15.4%.
-Senior health outcomes rank above average, aligning with national general population rankings.
+The area has 24.6% (595 people) aged 65 and over, higher than Greater Sydney's 15.4%.
+Senior health outcomes rank above average, aligning with national averages for the general population.

 Frequently Asked Questions - Health